gschup/ggrs/README.md

 ## Live Demonstrations

-[johanhelsing](https://github.com/johanhelsing) wrote and hosts multiple small demos/games written with GGRS, [bevy]() and [matchbox](https://github.com/johanhelsing/matchbox) running in the browser.
+[johanhelsing](https://github.com/johanhelsing) wrote and hosts multiple small demos/games written with GGRS, [Bevy](https://bevyengine.org/) and [matchbox](https://github.com/johanhelsing/matchbox) running in the browser.
 Try them out with a friend!
 Just click the link to get matched with another player!
 (You can also open the link in two separate windows to play against yourself)

 - [Demo](https://helsing.studio/box_game/)
 - [Small Game](https://helsing.studio/extreme/)